...

-During the 1940s, the pharmaceutical industry was filled with pride in its ability to synthesize most vitamins.
-Professor Stepp, a distinguished German scientist who was world-known for his studies on vitamins, was attending a scientific conference in the Mediterranean city of Valencia.
+During the 1940s, the pharmaceutical industry was proud of its ability to synthesize most vitamins.
+Professor Stepp, a distinguished German scientist world-known for his vitamin studies, was attending a scientific conference in the Mediterranean city of Valencia.

 Some local colleagues took him to visit the beautiful orange groves in the Valencia countryside, where he had the privilege of eating some of the world’s best tree-ripened fruit.
 It was then that this German man of science and the advocate of synthetic vitamins forgot his science and exclaimed: